 The School of Public and International Affairs is led by Dean Stefanie Lindquist, a well-known scholar in the fields of public affairs, political science and law.
-The School prepares undergraduate students for good citizenship and careers in public life, and trains future generations of teachers and scholars in the fields of international affairs, political science, and public administration and policy.
+The School prepares undergraduate and graduate students for good citizenship and careers in public life, and trains future generations of teachers and scholars in the fields of international affairs, political science, and public administration and policy.

 - International Affairs: A.B., M.I.P

 - Political Science: A.B., M.A., and Ph.D.

 - Public Administration: M.P.A. (ranked 4th in the nation by U.S. News & World Report) and Ph.D.

 - Criminal Justice Studies: A.B. (co-offered with the Franklin College)

 The internationally renowned Center for International Trade and Security (CITS) analyzes international export controls for weapons of mass destruction as well as provides research and training to U.S. and foreign officials to prevent the spread of these weapons.
 There are many opportunities for undergraduate and graduate student involvement at CITS.

 The Center for the Study of Global Issues (GLOBIS) organizes study abroad experiences to Verona, Italy, Kyoto, Japan, and Stellenbosch, South Africa.
 GLOBIS also administers the certificate program in Global Studies available to any UGA undergraduate.

 - 300 Graduate Students in Political Science and Public Administration

 - 51 Full-time Faculty Members